💼 Career Guide

 Year 3-5: LeadershipHR Director or VP HR ($140K-$250K+).
 SHRM-SCP certification for senior practitioners.
 MBA with HR concentration (GI Bill funded) accelerates advancement.

-Top Employers Hiring Veterans
+Top Employers Hiring Veterans for HR Roles

-Amazon / Walmart / Target
+Walmart / Target / Major Retailers

 Strong Vet Programs